patbeirne/tf/README.md

 x!ratio x/y!
 ```

 Similarly, the s patterns are wrapped in a triplet of delimiter characters, typcially / also.
-Valid 's' commands are
+If the search pattern has `()` groups, the replace pattern can refer to them with ``\1 \2`,etc. Valid 's' commands are

 ```
 s/toronto/Toronto/
 s/thier/their/
-10-120s/while\s(True|False)/while 1/
+120-$s/while\s*(True|False)/while 1/
 s@ratio\s*=\s*num/denom@ratio = num/denom if denom else 0@
 ```

 **Note**: The function version of sed() can have embedded space characters in the pattern; the command line version (below) requires single-quotes around patterns that have space characters.

 **Note**: You will need some free space on your disk, the same size as the source file, as a backup file is *always* made.
 To edit an 800k file, you should have 800k of free space.

+**Note**: On error, the functions above throw exceptions.
+The simple shell below catches the exceptions.
+If you use the functions above, wrap them up in `try/except`.

 **Note**: The functions for